Soname-Solutions/salmon/docs/service_integration.md

 # SALMON New Service Integration

 This article describes the steps required to integrate a new AWS service into the existing SALMON solution.
-The modular and flexible architecture ensures a seamless addition of components and their corresponding tests.

 #### Overview of Integration Components
+The modular and flexible SALMON architecture ensures a seamless addition of components and their corresponding tests. \
 The following diagram illustrates the necessary components and their relationships for integrating the new service:

 ![Overview](/docs/images/new-service.png "Overview")